Squarefree values of polynomial discriminants I

 To obtain Theorem~\ref{thm:mainestimate}(b), it thus suffices to estimate the number of $G(\Z)$-equivalence classes of elements $B\in W_0\cap \frac14W(\Z)$ of height less than $X$ having $Q$-invariant larger than $M$.
 This can be reduced to a geometry-of-numbers argument in the spirit of \cite{BG2,SW}, although the current count is more subtle in that we are counting certain elements in a cuspidal region of a fundamental domain for the action of $G(\Z)$ on $W(\R)$.
 The $G(\Q)$-orbits of elements $B\in W_0\cap W(\Q)$ are called {\it distinguished orbits} in \cite{BG2,SW}, as they correspond to the identity 2-Selmer elements of the Jacobians of the corresponding hyperelliptic curves $y^2=f_B(x)$ over $\Q$; these were not counted separately by the geometry-of-numbers methods of \cite{BG2,SW}, as these elements lie deeper in the cusps of the fundamental domains.
-We develop a method to count the desired elements in the cusp, following the arguments of \cite{BG2,SW} while using the invariance and algebraic properties of the $Q$-invariant polynomial.
+We develop a method to count those elements in the cusp having bounded height and $Q$-invariant larger than $M$, following the arguments of \cite{BG2,SW} while using the invariance and algebraic properties of the $Q$-invariant polynomial.
 This yields Theorem~\ref{thm:mainestimate}(b), which then allows us to carry out the sieves required to obtain Theorems~\ref{polydisc2} and \ref{polydiscmax2}.